-The ancillary agreement contains the confidential details of the agreement such as arrangements for land access, conduct and compensation, and the protection of native title rights and interests and cultural heritage.
-This confidential agreement is not usually submitted to the NNTT.
+The ancillary agreement contains the confidential details of the agreement, such as arrangements for land access, conduct and compensation, and the protection of native title rights and interests and cultural heritage.
+This is a confidential agreement between the applicant and the native title party.

-If parties don't reach an agreement after 6 months from the notification day and negotiations stall, any party can apply to the NNTT for mediation or a determination.
+If parties are unable to reach an agreement after 6 months from the notification day and negotiations have stalled, any party can lodge a future act determination application with the NNTT.

-The NNTT will not be able to make a determination however, if any of the parties claims that another has not negotiated in good faith.
+The NNTT will not make a determination, if any of the parties claim that another party has not negotiated in good faith.
 If the NNTT finds this to be true, negotiations must start again for another 6-month period.
-See the NNTT website for more information about good faith and future act determination applications.
+Visit the NNTT website for more information about good faith and future act determination applications.

 - Read our native title guidelines for help with native title compliance.